sonnymoney/wdi-remote-matrix/unit_1/w1d1/homework/Expectations.md

 	- Just because you can look at code and understand it, doesn't mean you can build something like it
 - We create increasing levels of independence: lecture (very hands on) -> lab -> homework -> project (very hands off)
 	- This is to ease you into what it will be like in real life
-- Your community of students is best aspect of GA.
+- Your community of students is the best aspect of GA.
 They will help you with finding work and help you when you are stuck on a problem at work